Teuchestes fossor

 Teuchestes fossor is a species of dung beetle native to the Palaearctic, but is also widespread in North America following accidental introduction and naturalisation during European settlement.
 Both adults and larvae are coprophagous, differentiating resource use by respectively feeding on the liquid and fibrous fractions of herbivore dung.
 It can be readily collected from the dung of livestock, and other large mammals This species is known to support a number of key ecosystem services in cattle pastures.

 Teuchestes fossor was formerly a member of the genus Aphodius.

 Appearance

 Adult

-Teuchestes fossor is highly convex beetle measuring between 8–12 mm in length, and 2–3 mm in breadth.
+Teuchestes fossor is a highly convex beetle measuring between 8–12 mm in length, and 2–3 mm in breadth.
 The scutellum is long, and reaches more than 20% sutural length.
 The elytral striae are relatively narrow.
 The pronotum is densely punctured towards side and front angles.
 Its typical colour is a uniform glossy black, although it can also rarely occurs in a dark red form where it may superficially resemble Acrossus rufipes.
 Males are differentiated from females by a small but prominent horn on the head.